How to Build a Data Monitoring System

 Building a data monitoring system from the ground up can be very challenging, and significant effort and resources are needed to design, develop, and maintain such a system.
 In this article, you'll learn about the implications of creating a data monitoring system and the various aspects that should be considered in this process.

-1. Use the Right Data Metrics
+1. Use the right data metrics

 A data metric is a standard of measurement to assess the data that's being monitored.
 Metrics are typically defined relative to a standard value, which could be the best possible scenario (or the worst case).
 These metrics must be selected carefully and be appropriate for your particular use case.
 For data quality, they include completeness, uniqueness, freshness, validity, accuracy, and consistency.